 Urine protein levels are elevated in SLE patients independent of global disease activity – Individual levels of the six proteins of interest (LPGDS, transferrin, AGP-1, ceruloplasmin, MCP-1, and sVCAM-1) were analysed in urine samples from SLE patients and healthy controls (HC).
 In relation to HCs, levels of transferrin (pc<0.005), AGP-1 (pc<0.0001), MCP-1 (pc<0.001) and sVCAM-1 (pc<0.005) were significantly higher in urine samples of SLE patients (Fig. 1).
 No differences were seen for LPGDS and ceruloplasmin.
+As a majority of individuals within the control cohort were Caucasians, we performed analyses on white SLE patients only, showing elevated levels of AGP-1 (pc<0.005) and sVCAM-1 (pc<0.05) (Fig. S1A).
+When comparing urine protein expression across ethnicities within the SLE cohort, patients of Asian ethnicity showed higher levels of transferrin, ceruloplasmin, and sVCAM-1 compared with White Caucasians (Fig. S1B).
+Notably, Asian patients also exhibited a trend to increased renal disease activity (BILAG) when compared to the remaining cohort (Fig. S1C).

 Next, we tested whether urinary protein concentrations correlate with global disease activity.
 Indeed, ceruloplasmin and MCP-1 levels were significantly elevated in patients with “high” (SLEDAI ≥ 15) disease activity when compared individuals with “no/low” or “moderate” (SLEDAI 0-4 and 5-14, respectively) disease activities (all pc<0.05) (Fig. 2).
+When not grouped into these categories, but only looking at calculated composite SLEDAI scores, this was reflected by Pearson’s correlation analysis, however, only resulted in relatively low correlation coefficients (Fig. S2).
+Gross proteinuria did not correlate with overall disease activity (Fig. 2, S2).

 Urinary protein patterns associate with active renal and musculoskeletal involvement – Next, urinary protein levels were tested for possible associations with disease activity in individual BILAG-BR organ system domains.
 Activity in two organ domains correlated with altered urine protein levels: renal and musculoskeletal.
-In patients with active musculoskeletal involvement (BILAG scores A/B), urine levels of transferrin (pc<0.005), AGP-1 (pc<0.005) and ceruloplasmin (pc<0.05) levels were significantly lower when compared to patients with inactive/no musculoskeletal disease (BILAG scores D/E) (Fig. S1).
-Patients with active renal disease (BILAG A/B; n = 75) had significantly higher urine levels of transferrin, AGP-1, ceruloplasmin, MCP-1 and sVCAM-1 (all pc<0.0001) compared to those with inactive or no LN (BILAG D/E; n = 104) (Fig. 3).
-As levels of transferrin, AGP-1 and ceruloplasmin were significantly higher in patients with active LN, but lower in those with musculoskeletal disease, we wanted to see if these inverse relationships meant that patients with renal disease in general would not also have musculoskeletal involvement.
+In patients with active musculoskeletal involvement (BILAG scores A/B), urine levels of transferrin (pc<0.005), AGP-1 (pc<0.005) and ceruloplasmin (pc<0.05) levels were significantly lower when compared to patients with inactive/no musculoskeletal disease (BILAG scores D/E) (Fig. S3).
+Patients with active renal disease (BILAG A/B; n = 75) had significantly higher urine levels of transferrin, AGP-1, ceruloplasmin, MCP-1 and sVCAM-1 (all pc<0.0001) compared to those with inactive or no LN (BILAG D/E; n = 104).
+Of note, gross proteinuria also delivered statistical significance, but to a lower level as compared to individual proteins (pc<0.005) (Fig. 3)).
+As above for systemic disease activity (SLEDAI), when not stratified by renal disease activity scores (BILAG A-E), and applying Pearson’s correlation analysis, low correlation coefficients resulted for individual proteins as well as gross proteinuria (Fig. S4).
+Indeed, gross proteinuria and individual (not grouped, see below) panel proteins transferrin, AGP-1 and ceruloplasmin performed comparably.

+Levels of transferrin, AGP-1 and ceruloplasmin were significantly higher in patients with active LN, but lower in those with musculoskeletal disease, we wanted to see if these inverse relationships meant that patients with renal disease in general would not also have musculoskeletal involvement.
 However, among patients where active (BILAG A/B) or inactive/no (BILAG D/E) scores for both active renal and musculoskeletal involvement were available, 53 had only musculoskeletal involvement, 25 had only renal involvement, 26 had both, and 19 had neither.
 Remaining patients had either a BILAG score of C or no score recorded in one or both categories.